 You should use toasted sesame oil when you want to add flavor after the dish has been cooked.
 This form of oil, while tasty, has a low smoking point which allows food to burn easily.

-There is undoubtedly one oil that rises above the others.
-That would be olive oil – especially Extra Virgin Olive Oil.
 Beyond olive oil, avocado oil is considered the next healthiest oil to consume.
-Partially, as noted above, because it contains very similar properties to olive oil.
+As noted above, it contains very similar properties to olive oil.

 Avocado oil is also known for keeping the quality of its nutrients at all temperatures.